Dqueen1223/RecordAssist-Ui/README.md

 You will also see any lint errors in the console.

 ## Dependencies
-* Hotel Bookings api must be running.
+* Super Health Inc api must be running.

 ## Testing
-* You can run tests with coverage via `npm run test:coverage`
+* You can run tests with coverage via `npm run test`

 ## Linting
-* To lint this project run `npm run eslint`
+* To lint this project run `npm run lint`